Workshop – Hybrids and Hyperdimensional Objects: The Quest for New Media in Architecture

 This workshop on Friday 1 November 2024 from 14:00-17:00 seeks to discuss novel approaches to architectural design, making and researching, that dissolve and expand analogue-digital divides.
 The topics discussed during this workshop might include subjects like notions of craft and digital craft; imagination beyond tools and tools for imagination; the pre-digital or proto-digital pedigree (focusing on retro CAD or emerging techniques of form-giving such as “trace and loft”); generative components, morphing, reprogrammable manipulators, aesthetic assemblages, topology deformations and AI diffusion models, as well as alternative “translations’” and digital evolutions (like “void modellers” and “shape grammars” software).

-Speakers to be announced.
 Speakers will present on their work individually, followed by a roundtable discussion at the end.